JLC2141/intro_to_cli/README.md

 ![pwd](images/pwd.png)

 This is the **p**rint **w**orking **d**irectory, or `pwd` command, and is used to print where you are currently working within the file system.
-Common terminology refers to this as a path, the unique location of file or directory.
+Common terminology refers to this as a path, the unique location of a file or directory within your file system.

-pwd will always print the **absolute** path, starting at the root "/" directory.
+`pwd` will always print the **absolute** path, starting at the root "/" directory.

 So, let's break down this path:
 * We start at root "/"